OlivierLD/raspberry-coffee/C/README.md

 That's it!

-You could send your earth position as parameterif you wish:
+You could send your earth position as parameter if you wish:
 ```bash
 [Skylark][outernet@outernet:~]$ ./SatelliteFinder -lat:45.10 -lng:3.45
 Checking -lat:45.10...
 Using Lat [45.10]